 London was a great surprise to me.
-I had been to England many times as a teen, first by taking the ferry across the channel and later by the Eurostar train.
+I travelled to England many times as a teen, first taking the ferry across the channel and later taking the Eurostar train.
 England to me was buying “crips” with vinegar at Woolworth, taking double-decker buses across small cities, listening to Oasis (I liked them better than Blur) and bitching about the overall gloomy weather.

 I couldn’t get enough of British English.
 People just sounded so polite and so proper!
 And the signs cracked me up.
 In North America, they are mostly interdiction, such as “do not…”.
 The one that basically says “do not let your dog poop everywhere” is a good example of how elaborate and proper signs can get.
 Oh, and it took us a while to understand the “free withdrawal” signs above the ATMs.
 No, it’s not about free all-you-can-withdraw money (damn!) but rather about the fact that these particular ATMs don’t add an extra bank fee charge.